 Tell Your Dad You Know He's Cheating on Your Mom

-Edited by Nerissa Avisado, Anonymous, Lynn, Doug Collins and 16 others
+Edited by Nerissa Avisado, Lynn, Doug Collins, jamimuniz and 17 others

 Cheating in a marriage is an issue between the husband and wife.
 However, what will you do if you're the first one to find out that your dad is being unfaithful to your mom?
 How will you let your dad know you're onto his ugly secret?
 Regardless of how you came to know the fact, you have every reason to be distressed, and at the same time protective of your mom.
 You need to know the truth before you totally shake off your dad's role model image.
 Knowing different ways to tell your dad you know he's cheating on your mom can help you cope with the situation.